liquidaty/toonwriter/README.md

 * supports full range of UTF8
 * written in C, portable, and permissively licensed
 * thread safe
-* supports custom write functions and write targets (e.g. write to network or pipe or to custom buffer using some custom write function)

-The last item was the most difficult to find, but was indispensible for versatile reusability (for example, maybe we will not know, until dynamically at runtime, whether we want to write our TOON to stdout, stderr, another file, a network pipe, or just feed that back into some other process in a chain of data processing.
+* supports custom write functions and write targets, allowing the caller to write TOON to e.g. stdout, stderr, FILE *, network pipe, and/or back into some other process in a chain of data processing.

 #### How to use